Peugeot 308 hatchback - MPG, running costs & CO2

-There’s bound to be a Peugeot 308 that suits your needs because there are petrol, diesel and hybrid options.
-A fully electric Peugeot e-308 is also in the pipeline.
-In general, we would recommend a petrol model to those who do a mix of motorway journeys and shorter trips around town.
+There’s bound to be a Peugeot 308 that suits your needs because there are mild-hybrid petrol, diesel, and plug-in hybrid options, as well as the fully electric E-308.
+In general, we would recommend the mild-hybrid petrol to those who do a mix of motorway journeys and shorter trips around town.

-Diesels work best for those doing a lot of long-distance drives, while plug-in hybrids are great for those with a short commute that can be done on electric power alone.
-They’re also a good option for company-car drivers because of the low CO2 emissions figures.
+Diesels work best for those doing a lot of long-distance drives, while plug-in hybrids are great for those with a short commute that can be done on electric power alone, so long as you can keep it charged up at home.
+The plug-in hybrid is also a good option for company-car drivers because of the low CO2 emissions figures.

 Peugeot 308 MPG & CO2